kyonofx/kyonofx.github.io/_pages/home.md

 <h1>ABOUT</h1>

 I am a research scientist at [Meta FAIR](https://ai.meta.com/research).
 I work at the intersection of machine learning, computational chemistry, and materials science.
-My research aims to leverage the multi-scale and multi-modal nature of physical systems, as well as their symmetry properties, to develop powerful and scalable learning models and algorithms.
-My research combines generative modeling and learned simulation techniques to accelerate the design of new materials and molecules with desired properties.
+My research combines learned simulation, generative modeling, and reinforcement learning to accelerate the design of new materials and molecules with desired properties.
 I completed my PhD at MIT CSAIL, advised by <a style="text-decoration:none" href="https://people.csail.mit.edu/tommi/tommi.html">Tommi Jaakkola.

 <h1>NEWS</h1>